 We generated insignificant revenues from operations in late 2006 and subsequently did not generate any revenues until 2014 and we have incurred recurring net losses every year since our inception in 1998.
-For the fiscal years ended December 31, 2020 and 2019, we had net losses of \$2,415,000 and \$5,621,000 respectively.
+For the fiscal years ended December 31, 2021 and 2020, we had net losses of \$1,420,000 and \$2,415,000 respectively.
 To date, we have dedicated most of our financial resources to research and development, general and administrative expenses and initial sales and marketing activities.
 We have funded all of our activities through sales of our debt and equity securities for cash.
 We anticipate net losses and negative cash flow to continue until such time as our products are brought to market in sufficient amounts to offset operating losses.
 Our ability to achieve profitability is dependent upon our continuing research and development, product development, and sales and marketing efforts, to deliver viable products and the Company's ability to successfully bring them to market.
-Although our management is optimistic that we will succeed in marketing products incorporating our technologies, there can be no assurance that we will ever generate significant revenues or that any revenues that may be generated will be sufficient for us to become profitable or thereafter maintain profitability.
+Although our management is optimistic that we will generate dwill be sufficient for us to become profitable or thereafter maintain profitability.
 If we cannot generate sufficient revenues or become or remain profitable, we may have to cease our operations and liquidate our business.